thefreymaster/domain/README.md

 # Domain
-Domain is a smart home IoT platform, integrating the Homebridge API, and Philips Hue API together.
-Also tracks analytics of Hue light usage.
+Domain is a smart home IoT platform, integrating the Homebridge API, and Philips Hue API together, and actively tracks Hue light usage, stored in local json db.

 ## Clone and Install
 ```